U413/defunct-u413-python/README.txt

 User: u413
 	Database: userdata
 		Table: users:
-			INT id,VARCHAR(32) username,CHAR(32) password,BOOL banned
+			INT id,VARCHAR(32) username,CHAR(32) password,BOOL banned,VARCHAR(8) cmd,BYTE stage
-			id of the user,the username,hashed password,true if banned
+			id of the user,the username,hashed password,true if banned,the last used command,the stage of the command the user is in (if applicable)
 		Table: banned:
 			INT id,DATETIME end
 			id of the user,the date when their ban is over